Indiemark 3 Lens Encoder

 It doesn't matter which side of the lens you mount the encoders.
 When you Zero the encoder, it will report positive values no matter which direction it is spun.

-Set the lens to the following settings:
+• Set the lens to the correct position before zeroing it:

 • Focus: Close focus